You’re moving from spreadsheet work into reporting workflows. This is where Power Query, ETL, and dashboards earn their keep.

 - Fit.
 Analysts, reporting leads, and ops staff producing recurring reports from messy source data.

 - Fit.
-Teams about to move into Power BI who want the Excel-native foundation first — Power Query is the same engine.
+Teams about to move into Power BI who want the Excel-native foundation first, since Power Query is the same engine.

 Prerequisites: PivotTable-fluent.
-Comfortable with Tables, named ranges, structured references.
+Comfortable with Tables, named ranges, and structured references.
 If 301 felt new, take it first.

 What you’ll be able to do after